 Around Balaton Lake are a variety of things to do.
 Firstly there are countless lakeshore resorts for sunbaths and leisure.
-Also, there are several hiking trails on volcanic Bakony Mountains, vineyards for wine tasting, and many festivals through the summer.
+Also, there are several hiking trails on the volcanic Bakony Mountains, vineyards for wine tasting, and many festivals throughout the summer.

 For a day trip from Vienna, it’s recommended to explore Lake Balaton’s east shore.
 Firstly, set sights on the Tihany peninsula.
-It’s the most beautiful area around Balaton.
+It’s the most beautiful area in Balaton.
 From there you can explore the charming town of Tihany with a beautiful castle, cottage houses, and many authentic local shops.
-From Tihany Castle viewpoint you can also admire Lake Balaton views.
+From Tihany Castle’s viewpoint, you can also admire Lake Balaton’s views.

 Another remarkable place on the east shore of Lake Balaton is Badacsony.
 There you have a variety of options to spend a day.
 Visitors can hike on volcanic Badacsony hill, where you have the best views over Lake Balaton and the surrounding Bakony Mountains.
 Also, there are different vineyards with farms to taste local wine production.
 Small restaurants to taste local street food langos.
 For history enthusiasts, close-by is also well-maintained Szigliget Castle.